-A Minnesota court just acquitted pipelines “valve turners” Emily Johnston and Annette Klapstein of all charges.
+A Minnesota court just acquitted pipeline “valve turners” Emily Johnston and Annette Klapstein of all charges.
 First off, in a landmark jury trial that permitted the use of a climate “necessity defense.”
-The defense argued the threat of climate harms justified their action.
-This related to trespassing and shutting off the emergency valve on tar sands oil pipelines.
+The defense argued the threat of climate harm justified their action.
+This is related to trespassing.
+Also and shutting off the emergency valve on tar sands oil pipelines.

 Defense was ready and able to defend therefore became the Climate Necessity Defense Trial

 [OCTOBER 9 — BAGLEY, MN]